 The TAMDAR sensor detects icing using two light-emitting diode (LED) and photo detector (PD) pairs, each having an associated analogue-to-digital converted (AtDC) voltage output value.
 When a TAMDAR sensor encounters conditions where icing is present, ice accumulates on the surface of the foil gap in the area between the LED/PD pairs.
 As the thickness of the ice increases, the infrared beams become obscured, dropping the AtDC values of the LED/PD pairs below half of the nominal unblocked value, which results in a positive icing indication within the TAMDAR sensor.
-Once the detection of ice is confirmed via algorithms that verify consistency of the event with current environmental conditions (that is, T), the TAMDAR probe heaters are automatically activated to remove the ice.
-The heating process continues until the AtDC values of the LED/PD pairs are greater than the threshold value.
+Once the detection of ice is confirmed via algorithms that verify consistency of the event with current environmental conditions (that is, T-and RH), the TAMDAR probe heaters are automatically activated to remove the ice.
+ThisThe heating process continues until the PD voltageAtDC values of the LED/PD pairs are greater than half-the nominal unblockedthreshold value.

 All icing events experienced by TAMDAR are tracked in the data stream with the use of icing flags.
 These flags track the initiation of the icing event, the time at which the heaters were activated, the period of continued icing, the probe cool-down, and when icing is no longer present.
-When the de-icing heaters are on, the temperature measurement is affected which impacts other data fields such as RH.
-The icing flags are therefore used to indicate that the data fields that are impacted by the heaters are invalid until the heaters turn off and the probe cools down.
+The AtDC values of the LED/PD pairs, which are used to detect the presence or absence of icing, are used to calculate TAMDAR liquid water content (LWC).
+The resulting rate of change in the TAMDAR AtDC voltage output is used to calculate accretion rate, and this is the basis for obtaining LWC values.
+The temporal drop rate of AtDC values is used to calculate the icing intensity or accretion rateWhen the de-icing heaters are on, the temperature measurement is affected which impacts other data fields such as RH.
+The icing flags are therefore used to indicate that the data fields that are impacted by the heaters are invalid until the heaters turn off and the probe cools down.-